-Hemorrhoids, also known as piles, are swollen veins in the rectum and anus that can cause discomfort, pain, and bleeding.
+Haemorrhoids, also known as piles, are swollen veins in the last part of the digestive tract, through which solid waste (faeces) exits the body, that can cause discomfort, pain, and bleeding.
 While mild cases often resolve with home remedies and lifestyle changes, some situations require medical intervention.
-Ignoring severe symptoms can lead to complications, so recognizing the warning signs is crucial.
-Dr Amita Jain the leading piles specialist and surgeon in Delhi shares signs to look out for.
+Ignoring severe symptoms can lead to complications, so recognising the warning signs is crucial.
+Dr Amita Jain, the leading piles specialist and surgeon in Delhi, shares signs to look out for.

 What are some of the signs that show your piles or haemorrhoids need medical intervention?